kundajelab/chipseq_pipeline/README.md

 ### Usage

 There are two ways to define parameters for ChIP-Seq pipelines.
 Default values are already given for most of them.
 Take a look at example commands and configuration files (./examples).

+The pipeline automatically determines if each task has finished or not (comparing timestamps of input/output files for each task).
+To run the pipeline from the point of failure, correct error first and then just run the pipeline with the same command that you started the pipeline with.
+There is no additional parameter for restarting the pipeline.

 1) From command line arguments
 ```
 $ bds chipseq.bds [OPTS]
 ```
 Example (for single ended fastqs):
 ```
 $ bds chipseq.bds \